 James 1:12 “Blessed is the man who perseveres under trial, because when he has stood the test, he will receive the crown of life that God has promised to those who love Him.”

 All roads come to an end.
 If you are walking on God’s path the end is just the beginning—it will be worth the journey.
-Just remember, it’s not far off, just around the next bend we have a glorious city awaiting for those who have been found faithful.
+Just remember, it’s not far off, just around the next bend and then we will have a glorious city awaiting for those who have been found faithful.

 Until then….hold on.